Kroll Artifact Parser and Extractor (KAPE)

 Most of the Modules are grouped together in different directories.

-The bin directory contains executables that we want to run on the system but are not natively present on most systems.
+directory contains executables that we want to run on the system but are not natively present on most systems.
 KAPE will run executables either from the bin directory or the complete path.
 An example of files to be kept in the bin directory are Eric Zimmerman’s tools, which are generally not present on a Windows system.